|Nevada Horse Rescue

 Clark County Nevada

 This is an absolute darling 2 year old who is halter trained and ready to move forward with his training.
 Unfortunately Rio has had a very rough start in life, first being rounded up from his home by the Department of Agriculture then while he was housed with other geldings he had an accident that resulted in a bit of a droopy lip.
 Rio is a trooper though and does not let that stop him from doing anything, he eats, drinks and plays just fine.
 He is a very nice horse with great manners and a loving personality.
 If you are looking for a young horse that you can raise and train, Rio would be it.
 He would make an excellent 4H or kids horse with training.
 (Less)

 |Rescue Me ID: 14-02-04-00412Honey (female)|

 Big Honey is a 12 yr old registered TB mare.
 She was used on a big breeding farm as a broodmare most of her life and is now enjoying not being a baby making machine.
 She has some scarring on hind leg cannon bone that was previous to her coming to us.
 She had been previously adopted and we brought her back as they neglected on her care.
 Needs regular dental care, she was last done in the fall and I would recommend her to be checked again this summer.
 She is approx. 16h.
 Do not know if she was ever saddle trained, but not ridden most of her life.
 I have put kids on her and led her but that was extent.
-We moved before she came back and due to weather changes we are hoping to adopt her out locally so she doesn't need to adapt to colder climate right now.
+We moved before she came back and are hoping to find her an adoptive home close to where she is now.
 Comes with an adoption contract.
 (Less)

 |Rescue Me ID: 13-11-08-00190Ohanu (male)|